gianni-vs/pixlikes/README.md

 4. Now you can reach the web app browsing to ``http://localhost:3000/``

-The DB is prefilled with some data, to play with the app.
+The DB is pre-filled with some data, to play with the app.
 Here are the credentials of some account:

 | Username           | Password |